01DaisyLynn/WEEK-3---IP-PROJECT/README.md

 MIT license

-Permission is hereby given to anyone
+Permission is hereby given to anyone obtaining a copy of this software and associated documentation files